-January: Organizing Department holds first National Organizing Conference in Washington DC, 250 attendees; IBT National Housing Program unveiled using federal grants with matching state funds to construct homes for Teamster retirees and handicapped people.
+January: Organizing Department holds first National Organizing Conference in Washington, D.C., with 250 attendees; IBT National Housing Program is unveiled using federal grants with matching state funds to construct homes for Teamster retirees and disabled people.

-March: IBT and ITU reach tentative merger agreement.
+March: IBT and ITU reach a tentative merger agreement.

-June: Pennsylvania Conference of Teamsters holds founding convention.
+June: Pennsylvania Conference of Teamsters holds its founding convention.

 September: GEB endorses Reagan/Bush.